packethost/packet-python/README.md

-# Packet
+# Equinix Metal

-A Python client for the Packet API.
+A Python client for the Equinix Metal API.

 ![Build Status](https://drone.packet.net/api/badges/packethost/packet-python/status.svg "Build Status")
 ![](https://img.shields.io/badge/Stability-Maintained-green.svg)

-This repository is [Maintained](https://github.com/packethost/standards/blob/master/maintained-statement.md) meaning that this software is supported by Packet and its community - available to use in production environments.
+This repository is [Maintained](https://github.com/packethost/standards/blob/master/maintained-statement.md) meaning that this software is supported by Equinix Metal and its community - available to use in production environments.

 ## Table of Contents